jgnewman/maplescript/README.md

 2 + 3 + 4
 ```

-And the most important function to learn about in Pine is `make` because it's what you'll use to define _everything_:
+And the most important function to learn about in Pine is `make` because it's what you'll use to define almost _everything_:

 ```
 # Pine